 We all hate to see our dogs in pain and want to give them relief.
 Fortunately, there are some very effective pain medications for dogs available.
 Before you pop them a pill, however, it’s crucial to know what’s safe and what’s not — and what pain med side effects to watch for.

-- Are Human Pain Meds Safe For Dogs?
+Are Human Pain Meds For Dogs Safe?

 Absolutely not, say experts.
 Human medications and over-the-counter (OTC) pain meds for dogs can be extremely dangerous and even fatal.
 Learn more about OTC meds for dogs.

 Many common OTC pain relievers fall into the category of nonsteroidal anti-inflammatories (NSAIDs).
-These include ibuprofen, aspirin, baby aspirin and naproxen, among others.
+These include ibuprofen, aspirin, baby aspirin, and naproxen, among others.

-NSAIDs work by inhibiting the production of fatty acid compounds in your body called prostaglandins, which are responsible for fever, inflammation and pain.
+NSAIDs work by inhibiting the production of fatty acid compounds in your body called prostaglandins, which are responsible for fever, inflammation, and pain.

 Prostaglandins, however, serve beneficial roles in the human and canine body, including sustaining sufficient blood flow to the kidneys, maintaining normal blood clotting, and producing a layer of mucus that protects the gastrointestinal tract’s inner lining from stomach acid.